Hirico/hirico.github.io/README.md

-# Q: Why we value personality?
+# Q: Why do we value personality?